amorfc/nym-transfer/be/README.md

     }
     ```

-You can take a look into [the contract test](/be/src/test/java/net/nymtech/server/ServerContractTest.java#L114) that downloads a file for more detail.
+You can take a look into [the contract test](/be/src/test/java/net/nymtech/server/ServerContractTest.java#L114) that gets a file metadata for more detail.

 ### Download File API